madgal/madgal.github.io/resume.md

 -   Cancer biology: Glucose metabolism, epithelial-to-mesenchymal transition, stemness, angiogenesis
+-   Knowledge of molecular biology, protein structure, RNA structure, genomics, and transcriptomics
--   Computational model: Gillespie, Monte Carlo, differential equations
+-   Computational modeling: Gillespie, Monte Carlo, differential equations
+-   Skilled in algorithm development including machine learning, Bayesian probability, and statistics
+-   Understanding of common bioinformatics tools and databases (e.g.,  BWA, variant callers, and TCGA)
 -   Molecular modeling (all-atom and implicit solvent) and visualization using NAMD, MOE, and VMD
 -   Electronic structure calculations using Quantum Package and QMCPack
 -   Fluency in Python, C, and C++
-    -   Ability to parallelize code using MPI
+-   Expertise in analysis of large biological datasets
 -   Data analysis and visualization using Jupyter and R
 -   Utilized the Python packages: pandas, numpy, matplotlib, scikit-learn, pyvoro
--   Familiar with Fortran, Java, Matlab, and SQL
+-   Familiar with Fortran, Java, Matlab, Bash,  and SQL
 -   Machine learning methods: clustering and dimensionality reduction
--   Cloud/HPC computing: Slurm, Cobalt
+-   HPC computing: Slurm, Cobalt
+-   Solid knowledge of Linux/Unix
+-   Experienced in software best practices and large-scale cloud deployments
+    - code versioning with GitHub
+    - containerization with Docker and Singularity/Apptainer
+    - workflow development with Nextflow
+    - Deployment with Jenkins
+    - Test automation with Jenkins, pytest, nf-test
+    - AWS services (S3, Bash, RDS, Quicksight, Cloudformation)
+-   Experienced with Quality Validation and cGxP
+    - GMP, current Good Manufacturing Practices
+    - GAMP 5 risk-based approach to software validation
 -   Create presentations using Latex and PowerPoint
--   Code versioning with GitHub
+-   Project management with Jira
--   Solid knowledge of Linux/Unix

 Honors
 ======